 In 2022, we will see widespread adoption of cloud-based commerce technologies that enable retailers to shore up supply chains.
 As current challenges illustrate, the infrastructure supporting supply chains is not built for an ecommerce-driven future.
 Functions are siloed, and optimized for a B2B world where ten thousand units of a product are delivered to one big box store, not ten thousand individual front doors.

 Supply chain tech investment has exceeded $7B for the last three quarters, flowing to companies building the digital infrastructure that supports and connects disparate functions – from shipping and drayage to storage, fulfillment, and last-mile delivery – providing end-to-end visibility, and the data and insights needed to optimize operations.
 The trend will continue, as more brands join retailers like Albertson’s, The Home Depot, and Walmart in building their tech stacks to support ecommerce.

-2. Consumers increase spend with independent brands and small businesses
+2. Consumers increase spend with independent brands that align with their values

 The pandemic altered shopping behaviors beyond simply pushing people online.
 While many consumers made the bulk of their purchases through platforms like Amazon that have a wide variety of product options, others chose to shop more frequently with local and small businesses, prioritizing quality, customer service, and sustainability in support of independent business owners and sellers.
 As the retail giants (and their carbon footprints) grow, anticipate even more consumer pushback.

 Thanks to the increased availability and reliability of independent fulfillment networks, these businesses and brands are able to offer fast, affordable shipping on par with Amazon Prime, without being reliant on FBA.
 Brands get the added benefit of custom branded packaging options, and the ability to maintain customer data, which allows them to provide the personalized experiences customers prefer.